We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Space and Time Complexity

-Time Complexity: O(n), where n is the total number of keys/values in the object or array.
+Time Complexity: O(n), where n is the total number of nodes (keys/elements) in the JSON structure.
+Space Complexity: O(n) for the recursion and the new compact data structure.

 Solution